illancillotto/cosmos-2048/QUICK_SETUP.md

 ## 🎉 That's It!

-Your Cosmos 2048 game should now be running on port 80.
-Enjoy the Web3 gaming experience with NFT rewards!
+Your Cosmos 2048 game can now run in either development or production mode with just two simple commands!

 **Need help?** Check the full [DEPLOYMENT.md](./DEPLOYMENT.md) guide for detailed configuration options.